DRMacIver/notebook/ideas.md

 * [ ] Conditioning on the the assumption that a solution is possible
 * [ ] "Just the way the world works" and cultural norms.
 * [ ] Sometimes your enemies are just sad, but that doesn't make them not your enemies.
-* [ ] Group responsibilities are more than the sum of individual responsibilities.
 * [ ] Reliability as the indicator of skill.
 * [ ] The "Why are you saying this?" heuristic
 * [ ] Support Group and how to run your own